-In March 2010, well before the enactment of CISADA on July 1, 2010, several gas suppliers to Iran, anticipating this legislation, announced that they had stopped or would stop supplying gasoline to Iran.
-Others have ceased since the enactment of CISADA.
-Some observers say that gasoline deliveries to Iran fell from about 120,000 barrels per day before CISADA to about 30,000 barrels per day immediately thereafter, although importation recovered to about 80,000 barrels per day by September 2011 and has remained roughly around that level since.
+In March 2010, well before the enactment of CISADA on July 1, 2010, several gas suppliers to Iran, anticipating this legislation, announced that they had stopped or would stop supplying gasoline to Iran.73 Others have ceased since the enactment of CISADA.
+Some observers say that gasoline deliveries to Iran fell from about 120,000 barrels per day before CISADA to about 30,000 barrels per day immediately thereafter, although importation later increased to about 50,000 barrels per day.
 Some gasoline sellers who were already sanctioned for this activity (see above), as well as others, appear to be selling to Iran.
 There have been no significant gasoline shortages, either before or after CISADA was enacted.
+The phaseout of gasoline subsidies discussed above has further reduced demand for gasoline.
+Iran has also increased domestic production by converting at least two petrochemical plants to gasoline production, and it is accelerating renovations and other improvements to existing gasoline refineries.